 In presenting the award, Moment editor-in-chief Nadine Epstein said, “Justice Ginsburg’s strength, her perseverance, her commitment to women’s rights, and her willingness to defy long-held traditions have been inspirations for me.
 She embodies one of the central tenets of Judaism: ‘Justice, justice you shall pursue.’”

-Moment also commissioned a collar designed by artist Marcy Epstein as a gift for the Justice.
+Moment also commissioned a collar as a gift for the Justice, which she wore on the first Monday in October, the opening day of the new U.S. Supreme Court term.
 It is named the “Tzedek Collar,” in recognition of that tenet, which in Hebrew is “Tzedek, Tzedek, Tirdof.”

 Also in attendance were singer-songwriter Regina Spektor, comedian Nick Kroll, writer and director Debra Granik (Winters Bone and Leave No Trace), Dr. Ruth Westheimer and other luminaries.
 Spektor, posting on her Instagram page after the event, wrote: “Listening to the wise and funny and profound and witty RBG and being surrounded by such philanthropic and active people was just what my heart needed.
 Going to try and take some of that wisdom and hang out with it for a long time.”